 Recommendations for staff sizing

-One person can usually manage a single instance of Splunk, a deployment server, and several forwarders.
+One person can usually manage a single Splunk instance, a deployment server, and several forwarders.
 However, as your Splunk implementation grows and you add some advanced features to meet your data analysis needs, you may need more staff.
-The larger, more distributed, and service-oriented your implementation, the more people you will need to keep it running smoothly.
+The larger, more distributed, and more service-oriented your implementation, the more people you will need to keep it running smoothly.

 Technical drivers that influence staffing decisions

 Increased complexity and mitigating risk are the two main drivers for increasing Splunk staff.
 Here is a closer look at some situations that can increase the demands on your team.
 For each of these advanced features, consider adding at least half a person's time.
 The skills needed to address that demand fall within the roles of architect and engineer.
-For details about these roles and skills needed, see Setting Roles & Responsibilities.
+For details about these roles and skills needed, see Setting roles and responsibilities.

 If an implementation shifts to a more distributed deployment model that separates indexers from the search head, you may want to add an architect or engineer to help manage the expanded deployment.
 Another team member can provide peer review and help optimize and maintain a distributed deployment.